 So having made myself a straight space two years ago, it was time to exploit that.

-To raise the level I would need to add about 120m.
+To raise the level I would need to add about 120mm.
 I tried initially to lift some of the old slabs so I could clear out the whole base and start again, but that proved to be a nightmare.
-I switch solutions and decided to just “chop” the edge off the old slabs so I could lay a course of heavy blocks as a base for the new area.
+I switched solutions and decided to just “chop” the edge off the old slabs so I could lay a course of heavy blocks as a base for the new area.
 When I say “chop”, I should more correctly say that it was a troublesome activity, which broke a number of lightweight tools and generally caused a lot of swearing.
 It was hard going and I generated a lot of waste concrete.
 I eventually managed to break through the surface of slabs and get down to a combination of hardcore and clay, which is a lot easier to work with.
 It was dry enough that I could separate the two and use the hardcore as aggregate in a concrete base.
 That’s just as well, because I was doing this part in April, when it was quite hard to get hold of building materials.
 I had a couple of bags of cement and some sand left over from the fence work, and it was just enough to get the job going.

 Once I was able to get mortar I was quickly able to upcycle some big concrete blocks that next door had given me (they used to be a base for their shed).
 They were of the very heavy 300x200x150mm variety.
 These formed a nice base which I subsequently left for a while until I had finished a first pass on all the planting beds and was ready for some actual paving.

-As with the fences, I wasn’t really sure what I was doing when I started and the area behind the garage is both hidden and only accessible by carrying materials all the way around the house.
+As with the fence, I wasn’t really sure what I was doing when I started laying paving slabs, and the area behind the garage is both hidden and only accessible by carrying materials all the way around the house.
 So this was my starting point.
 The next job I had to do was to raise the level up to where I wanted it.
 I hadn’t really planned this bit, but for the retaining wall I’d bought a lot more breeze blocks than I needed, and these were cunningly just thick enough to bring the level to where I wanted it (at the back at least).
 They also cunningly fit four across into the 800mm gap I needed to fill.
 As I was laying them onto the previous paving I was able just to chuck down a thinnish layer of mortar and drop the blocks straight in.

 As I moved closer to the house the level came up a bit, so I had a thinner layer to fill.
 I bridged this by making some concrete out of some of the concrete rubble, but I also had about 300 block paviours left from another past exercise.
 These had been going to waste for 8 years.
 I wouldn’t build walls out of them, but I reckon they’re more than adequate for filling a hole.
 Even closer to the house I only need 50mm of depth, which I just filled with some hardcore.
 In fact, I suspect this bit of patio base will still be there after the apocalypse.
 At the end of this, I’d managed to make myself a flat platform of about 5.5m long and 1m wide.